 She is uniquely qualified to answer the question: Should you get the flu vaccine during pregnancy?

-Which is why I’m delighted Dr. Schneider has generously agreed to let us reprint her essay.
+Which is why I’m delighted Dr. Schneider has generously agreed to let us reprint a version of her essay.

 Flu Vaccines in Pregnancy